greghuels/git-fury/README.md

 git config --global alias.rs 'fury reset'
 ```

+Any git command works with git fury, not just those listed above.
+Feel free to configure aliases as you see fit.

 ## Usage

 **TIP:** Add the `--dry-run` option on any `git fury` command to see which git